EstateJS/sites/docs/docs/tutorial/10-conclusion.md

 Now that our log book application is complete, we can see it in action

+13. Start the front-end in development mode
 ```bash
 $ npm run dev
 ```

+14. Try it out
     1. Click "Sign" in the top bar
     2. Enter a name and date
     3. Click "Sign" again
     4. You'll see the new signature and date you signed

 The signatures will still exist after restarts because they're stored in the Estate database in the cloud, not the browser or any local cache.